The Glass Ceiling: When to Upgrade to a Grand Piano

 Many players don’t realize that the pedal mechanisms are designed differently on these two instruments, enabling techniques on a grand that are mechanically impossible on most uprights.

 The Soft Pedal/Una Corda (Left): On an upright, the soft pedal moves the hammers closer to the strings to reduce momentum.
-It makes the piano quieter, but it doesn't change the quality of the sound.
-On a grand, the pedal shifts the entire keyboard.
-The hammers strike fewer strings and hit them with a different part of the felt.
-This expands your tonal palette, changing the colour and shimmer of the notes, not just the volume.
+It makes the piano quieter, but it doesn't change the quality of the sound, and it reduces control of the hammer significantly.
+On a grand, the pedal shifts the entire keyboard to the right.
+The hammers strike fewer strings and/or hit them with a different part of the felt.
+This expands your tonal palette, changing tone and colour of the notes, not just the volume.

-The Sostenuto (The Middle Pedal Mystery): In the upright piano, the middle pedal can be a bit of a "marketing dummy."
+The Sostenuto (The Middle Pedal Mystery): In the upright piano, the middle pedal can be a bit of a marketing ploy.
 On some uprights, it's just for show and does nothing.
-On many uprights, it might be a practice pedal that drops a piece of felt to muffle the sound, or a "bass sustain" that only lifts the dampers on the left half of the piano.
+On many uprights, it might be a practice pedal that drops a piece of felt between the hammers and strings to muffle the sound, or a "bass sustain" that only lifts the dampers on the bass section of the piano.
 On a high-quality grand (and the odd high-end upright), the middle pedal is a true Sostenuto.
-It allows you to hold specific notes while keeping your hands free to play crisp, staccato passages elsewhere… a vital tool for advanced repertoire.
+It allows you to sustain specific notes while keeping your hands free to play crisp, staccato passages elsewhere… a vital tool for advanced repertoire.

 The Sustain Pedal (Right): While both pianos have a damper pedal, a grand piano's sustain is significantly more responsive.
-This allows for advanced "flutter pedalling" and half-pedal techniques, giving you a level of resonance control that feels clunky on an upright.
+This allows for advanced "flutter pedalling" and half-pedal techniques, giving you a level of resonance control that is less nuanced on an upright.
+The dampers on a grand, like the hammers, have gravity on their side.

 Power and Resonance